Toggle: English / Spanish

 CJD is caused by a protein called a prion.
 A prion causes normal proteins to fold abnormally.
 This affects other proteins' ability to function.

-Acquired CJD includes variant CJD (vCJD), the form related to mad cow disease; and iatrogenic CJD, in which the disease is sometimes passed through a blood product transfusion, transplant, or contaminated surgical instruments.
+- Acquired CJD includes variant CJD (vCJD), the form related to mad cow disease.
+Iatrogenic CJD is also an acquired form of the disease.
+Iatrogenic CJD is sometimes passed through a blood product transfusion, transplant, or contaminated surgical instruments.

 Variant CJD is caused by eating infected meat.
 The infection that causes the disease in cows is believed to be the same one that causes vCJD in humans.